ocornut/imgui/docs/README.md

 **No specific build process is required**.
 You can add the .cpp files into your existing project.

-You will need a backend to integrate Dear ImGui into your app.
-The backend passes mouse/keyboard/gamepad inputs and a variety of settings to Dear ImGui and is in charge of rendering the resulting vertices. **Backends for a variety of graphics API and rendering platforms** are provided in the [backends/](https://github.com/ocornut/imgui/tree/master/backends) folder, along with example applications in the [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder.
+**Backends for a variety of graphics API and rendering platforms** are provided in the [backends/](https://github.com/ocornut/imgui/tree/master/backends) folder, along with example applications in the [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder.
 See the [Integration](#integration) section of this document for details.
 You may also create your own backend.
 Anywhere where you can render textured triangles, you can render Dear ImGui.

 After Dear ImGui is set up in your application, you can use it from \_anywhere\_ in your program loop:

-Code:
 ```cpp
 ImGui::Text("Hello, world %d", 123);
 if (ImGui::Button("Save"))